Guidance Services

 Completed all your OSSD Requirements? (including your 40 hours of community involvement)

-You must let Guidance know before Aug 31 that you have completed all your credits and that you intend to graduate with us.
+You must let Guidance know before Aug 31 that you have completed all your credits and that you intend to graduate with us for the 2024-2025 school year.

 Ontario Secondary School Diplomas (OSSD) are issued only once a year.

 If you are a current student completing your last few credits, and all of your OSSD Requirements (including your 40 hours of community service), please be sure to complete an Intent to Graduate Form.
 Only current students can complete the Intent to Graduate Form.
-All others must complete the Guidance Intake Form: Guidance Intake Form
+All others must come in-person to initiate registration, meet with or email your assigned Guidance counsellor.

 The Ontario Secondary School Diploma (OSSD) is an important Ministry of Education document that many employers require proof of and we like to celebrate with you.